scott-w/backbone.marionette/docs/tutorial/routers.md

 Let's break down the router and controller at the most interesting points:

-  1. We create a basic object to be our `controller`.
+  1. We create a `Marionette.Object` to be our controller.
   2. We name some methods as functions, which we'll use later.
   3. We can specify some arguments that the route can pass in.
-  4. We specify the `controller` to use on the `AppRouter`.
+  4. As with other Backbone and Marionette features, we can pass options.
-  5. As with other Backbone and Marionette features, we can pass options.
+  5. We specify the `controller` to use on the `AppRouter`.
   6. We define our `appRoutes` as a key-value hash of route to method.

 ### Using `appRoutes`